gdietz44/R-tutorial/README.md

 1. Install R at [this link](https://cran.rstudio.com/)
 2. Install RStudio, an IDE for R, at [this link](https://rstudio.com/)

-##Material
+## Material
 This tutorial will cover:
--What "tidy data" is and why it's an awesome format -How to do some stuff with tidy data
+* What "tidy data" is and why it's an awesome format
+* How to do some stuff with tidy data
--How to get your data to be tidy
+* How to get your data to be tidy
--How to run/interpret some widely-used statistical tests in R
+* How to run/interpret some widely-used statistical tests in R